cloyne/network/UniFi.md

 cat > /etc/config/wireless
 ```

-And copy & pasting in (finish with ctrl-d):
+And copy & paste in (finish with ctrl-d):

 ```
 config wifi-device  radio0